-Sharon Steiff was my 8th grade English teacher at Maimonides School in Brookline, MA.
+Sharon Steiff was my eighth grade English teacher at Maimonides School in Brookline, MA.
 She was diagnosed with leukemia during my sophomore year of high school and passed away in January of my junior year after being unable to find a match for a bone marrow transplant.
 Gift of Life had tried to help in the search for her match, but I was not old enough to join the registry as a donor.
 In March of 2007, while studying in Israel, I was finally able to join the registry.
 At the time I thought, “I could be that gift my teacher never got.”

 My physical exam took place at the Dana Farber Cancer Institute, where I would later be donating.
 My coordinator at Dana Farber took me through several tests, making me feel more and more like a human guinea pig.
 Several days after my physical, the results came back; I had been cleared to give stem cells.
-Suddenly it all became real to me.
+Suddenly, it all became real to me.
 I was actually going to donate.
 I had reached the point of no return.

 It was the beginning of a new semester in a few days and I had to start making arrangements for my trip up to Boston.
 I had to inform my teachers that I was going to miss a week of school.
-They were very accommodating and supportive, allowing me to make up labs, quizzes and tests and they all wished me good luck.
+They were very accommodating and supportive, allowing me to make up labs, quizzes, and tests and they all wished me good luck.

 I have to thank the Gift of Life for all the work they did.
 They arranged all of my appointments and covered all of the medical and transportation bills.
-My coordinator even flew up from Boca Raton, Florida, because it is Gift of Life’s policy to have a representative present during every donation.
-They made sure everything ran smoothly and tried to make it as convenient as possible, while working around the donor’s schedule and within the timeframe they are given by the patient’s doctors.
+My coordinator even flew up from Boca Raton, FL, because it is Gift of Life’s policy to have a representative present during every donation.
+They made sure everything ran smoothly and tried to make it as convenient as possible, while working around my schedule and within the timeframe they are given by the patient’s doctors.
 I should also mention the wonderful support I received from my family and friends, which definitely helped me get through the entire process.

 Donating seems a lot scarier than it really is.
 If you believe that you don’t have the courage to do it, you would be surprised how that changes when you actually get the call telling you that you are someone’s last hope.
-You will find that inner courage and it will help guide you.
+You will find that inner courage, and it will help guide you.
 I had my moments of doubt, as I’m sure many other donors have.
 But remembering that you are giving someone the gift of life is the best motivation there could be.